spatialos/gdk-for-unity/docs/content/events.md

 ## Sending and receiving events

-Events are one of the possible things contained in a [SpatialOS component](https://docs.improbable.io/reference/13.0/shared/glossary#component).
+Events are one of the possible things contained in a [SpatialOS component](https://docs.improbable.io/reference/latest/shared/glossary#component).
 Unlike properties, they're transient, so (effectively) they let a SpatialOS entity broadcast a transient message about something that has happened to it.

 Events are for broadcasting information between worker instances about a transient occurrence relating to a particular SpatialOS entity.
 Only the worker instance with authority over the relevant SpatialOS component can send an event.

-> For more information about what events are and what their purpose is, see [this section on events](https://docs.improbable.io/reference/13.0/shared/design/object-interaction#events) in the SpatialOS documentation.
+> For more information about what events are and what their purpose is, see [this section on events](https://docs.improbable.io/reference/latest/shared/design/object-interaction#events) in the SpatialOS documentation.

 ### Sending events

-A worker instance can send an event using a `ComponentName.EventSenders.EventName` ECS component, where `ComponentName` is the name of the component that the event is defined in and `EventName` is the name of the event in schema.
+A worker instance can send an event using a `ComponentName.EventSenders.EventName` ECS component, where `ComponentName` is the name of the component that the event is defined in, and `EventName` is the name of the event in schema.

-For each SpatialOS component containing an event, the Unity GDK automatically attaches an `ComponentName.EventSenders.EventName` ECS component when (and only when) the worker instance has authority over the SpatialOS component `ComponentName`.
+For each SpatialOS component containing an event, the Unity GDK attaches a `ComponentName.EventSenders.EventName` ECS component when (and only when) the worker instance has authority over the SpatialOS component `ComponentName`.

 For each event in the SpatialOS component, there will be a corresponding method to send that event.